aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 alias cp='cp -i'
 alias xemacs='emacs'
 ```
-- Cloned the github repo via `git clone https://github.com/markfloryan/pdr`; note that a `git pull` will still have to be executed each time to update it
+- Cloned the github repo via `git clone https://github.com/uva-cs/pdr`; note that a `git pull` will still have to be executed each time to update it
 - Removed all the empty default directories in ~/student other than Desktop and Downloads
-- Changed the auto-lock feature: K-menu -> Computer -> System Settings -> Desktop Behavior -> Screen Locking, uncheck the "lock screen automatically..." button, and click Apply.
-- Plasmashell, which is part of the graphical window system, was crashing repeatedly.
-The reason seems to be tooltip previews of application windows, so these should be disabled: right click taskbar -> Task Manager Settings -> General -> Uncheck "show tooltips"

 **LAMP configuration (with both PHP and Python 3)**